 How to get access to the Twitter API

-Step one: Apply and receive approval for a developer account
+Step one: Sign up for a developer account

-Once approved, you can create a Standard or Academic Research Project and an associated developer App which will provide you a set of credentials that you will use to authenticate all requests to the API.
+Next you will create a Project and an associated developer App during the onboarding process, which will provide you a set of credentials that you will use to authenticate all requests to the API.

 Step two: Save your App's key and tokens and keep them secure

-You will use your API Key, API Key Secret, Access Token, and Access Token Secret to make requests that require OAuth 1.0a User Context authentication.
+Access Token and Secret: In general, Access Tokens represent the user that you are making the request on behalf of.
+The ones that you can generate via the developer portal represent the user that owns the App.
+You will use these to authenticate requests that require OAuth 1.0a User Context.
 If you would like to make requests on behalf of another user, you will need to use the 3-legged OAuth flow for them to authorize you.

-Since these keys and tokens do not expire unless regenerated, we suggest creating environment variables or using a secure password manager once you've received your credentials.
+Since these keys and tokens do not expire unless regenerated, we suggest that you save them in a secure location, such as a password manager, once you've received your credentials.

 Please note: Your keys and tokens will only display once in the developer portal, so it is important that you store these credentials in your password management system as soon as you generate them.